ericdowell/feature-toggle/readme.md

 php artisan vendor:publish --tag="feature-toggles-migrations"
 ```

-Once you've used one of the methods above to setup the `feature_toggles` migrations run the following to update your database:
+Once you've used one of the methods above, you can run the following command to update your database with
+the `feature_toggles` migration(s):
 ```php
 php artisan migrate
 ```